Honorary Citizens of Bangladesh

 Ali shows his Bangladesh passport.

-It is not clear who took the initiative to invite Muhammad Ali to go to Bangladesh.
-However, according to a UK-based filmmaker Reginald Massey, a Bangladeshi businessman named Ghiasuddin Chowdhury thought it would be a great idea to make a film on Bangladesh, which was a new country then.
+It is unclear who took the initiative to invite Muhammad Ali to Bangladesh.
+However, UK-based filmmaker Reginald Massey, a Bangladeshi businessman named Ghiasuddin Chowdhury, thought it would be a great idea to make a film on Bangladesh, a new country then.
 He needed some introduction on the world stage.
 They decided that the best person to project Bangladesh would be the Black Muslim boxer Muhammad Ali (‘The Greatest’), who was universally loved and respected.

 Muhammad Ali was scheduled to travel to Bangladesh after Ali’s fight with Leon Spinks.
 Unfortunately, Ali lost his heavyweight boxing title to Leon Spinks.
-Not a happy time for the champ.
-Ali was not sure how his fans in Bangladesh would receive him after his defeat, but he was quickly assured that does not matter.
-People of Bangladesh love him no matter what!
-So, the world’s most famous boxing champion Muhammad Ali went to Bangladesh in February of 1978.
+It’s not a happy time for the champ.
+Ali was unsure how his fans in Bangladesh would receive him after his defeat, but he was quickly assured that does not matter.
+The people of Bangladesh love him no matter what!
+So, the world’s most famous boxing champion, Muhammad Ali, went to Bangladesh in February of 1978.

 While in Dhaka, Ali was given a Bangladesh passport and made Honorary Citizens of Bangladesh by the then president of the country, Ziaur Rahman.
 “If I get kicked out of America, I have another home,” Ali quipped after receiving the passport.